mParticle/docs/src/pages/developers/migration/segment/client-side/index.md

 ## Step 5.
 Migrate event data flow

-Replace calls to the Segment Track API with event calls to the mParticle HTTP API resource `events`. mParticle has both a generic custom event as well as several pre-defined structures for different domains such as Commerce.
+Replace calls to the Segment Track API with event calls to the mParticle HTTP API resource `events`. mParticle has both a generic custom event and several pre-defined structures for different domains such as Commerce.

 The following examples illustrate two core event types:  Custom Event and Commerce Event.
 Depending on the type of event that you're migrating from your Segment `track` call, use either a Custom Event or a Commerce Event.